SAP-archive/teched2021-ANA261/exercises/ex1/README.md

 ### Step 3

-If this is the first logon for this user, you will see this GDPR greeting popup.
-Click Accept to continue.

-If this user has already been used to log in, you will not see this popup.
+From the navigation strip, at the left edge of the screen, click on Modeler.
+This will take you to the modeling module.

 ![][image-3]
 ### Step 4

-From the navigation strip, at the left edge of the screen, click on Modeler.
-This will take you to the modeling module.

-![][image-4]
-### Step 5

 In the Modeler, you have four options for creating a model.
 In this exercise, we will be creating a New Model from scratch, so choose the leftmost button, “Create a new model”.
 Creating a model from scratch is known as “Structure First” modeling.
 Creating a model from an uploaded file for data from a connection is known as “Data First” modeling.

+![][image-4]
+### Step 5

+You will see a popup, allowing you to choose between the classic account model and the new model.
+New model is the default and the recommended model type when you are creating a model in a structure first workflow.

 ![][image-5]
 ### Step 6

-You will see a popup, allowing you to choose between the classic account model and the new model.
-New model is the default and the recommended model type when you are creating a model in a structure first workflow.

-![][image-6]
-### Step 7

 Take a moment to orient yourself in the structure first modeling environment.